lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session04_say.md

 2. Test out how these needs are experienced across the team through team dialogue.
 3. Consider the team vision and apply team decision-making to select a high-priority module of *MTL*.

+### Let's get started.

 # In-session Exercise (30 minutes)

-1. Hopefully, you and all of your colleagues on the team completed the MTL Menu.
-For this video lesson, we will use a fictitious team's aggregated responses to talk through what's most important.
-You will receive a summary of your team's actual _MTL Menu_ responses; and in your _MTL_ email you'll see what outcomes were discussed in this session.
+### 1. Everyone on the team has completed the MTL Menu, and we are showing the tabulated results *[Show Menu Results]*.
+You will receive a summary of this in your follow-up email.

-+ *INSERT IMAGE OF MTL.HOW/MENU RESULTS EXAMPLE*

-2. Our first step is to scan through the team’s results.
-Look for two or three items that stand out to you in the responses.
-   + *Facilitator Action*
-   •	Lead discussion of what stood out to the team members as they scanned the responses.
-   •	Take notes as team members reveal what stood out to them.

-+ We see that the majority of your team considers INSERT TEXT an important issue.
-Also, it appears that there is a wide array of responses for INSERT TOPIC.

-3. Look for areas of consensus among the team.
+### 2. First we'll scan through the results and see what stands out. *[Lead discussion; take notes.]*

-•	Where do you see high areas of consensus?
+a.
+Where are there areas of high consensus?
 What issues does the team agree about?
-•	The team agrees that INSERT TEXT and INSERT TEXT are important as evidenced by the high percent of team members that selected those items.

-   + *Facilitator Action*
-   •	Lead discussion on areas of consensus or agreement among the team.
-   •	Take notes as team member reveal the areas where team responses are showing consensus.
+b.
+What the topics where team members' perspectives are more divergent?

-4. Discuss items in which team members varied a lot in their rankings.
-•	Where does the team have more variable perspectives?
-•	We want to find those responses where there is a lot of variability or a wide spread in the responses on specific priorities.
-In the team example, we see a wide array of responses for INSERT TOPIC as mentioned previously as well as INSERT TOPIC and INSERT TOPIC.

-   + *Facilitator Action*
-   •	Lead discussion on areas of variability across the team.

-5. Focus on the high priority needs to select a module for sessions 5-10 of Modeling to Learn

-+ What is the highest priority need for your team now?
-If we go back and scan the *MTL* Menu results, it appears that INSERT TEXT and INSERT TEXT are important to everyone.
+### 3. What looks like the highest priority need for your team now, and which _Modeling to Learn_ module best addresses that need?
-•	This is a critical step as the highest priority needs will drive which Modeling to Learn module is selected for *MTL* sessions 5 through 10.

-+ The MTL modules that are available for your team to use are:
+a.
+There are currently 5 _MTL_ modules available for teams to focus on in sessions 5 through 10 of _MTL_:
   •	Care Coordination (CC)
   •	Medication Management (MM)
   •	Psychotherapy (PSY)
   •	Aggregrate team services (AGG)
-  •	Measurement-based stepped care for suicide prevention
+  •	Measurement-based stepped care for suicide prevention (SP)

-+ Given all that has been discussed today in the Menu results, what are the high priority needs for your team?

-   + *Facilitator Action*
-   •	Lead discussion to identify highest priority need for the team.
-   •	Take notes to as team determines their highest priority need.
-   •	Reflect back the team discussion and suggest which need you heard as the team’s highest priority need.
-   •	Facilitate the team to reach consensus on which MTL module will best allow them to explore their highest priority need.

-+ Based on the team's input, we have decided that your team's highest priority is INSERT TEXT and the *MTL* module that would best help your team explore actions around this priority is INSERT MODULE NAME.
+b. *[Recap the highest priority need, recommended module, and why.]*

-## That's it for modeling to learn how to prioritize team needs.
+### That's it for modeling to learn how to prioritize team needs.
 Next is our Done/Do review.
-Today we reviewed the MTL Menu results, prioritized our team needs, and selected an MTL module.
-Before next time, we will log into the MTL simulation user-interface (sim UI) at mtl.how/sim.

 ## Done and Do (15 minutes)
 <!-- Do/Done Tables -->